seregazhuk/php-react-promise-testing/README.md

 ```

 Test above checks that a specified promise fulfills.
-If the promise was rejected this test fails.
+If the promise rejects this test fails.

 ## Assertions

 ### assertPromiseFulfills()

-`public function assertPromiseFulfills(PromiseInterface $promise, $timeout = null)`
+`public function assertPromiseFulfills(PromiseInterface $promise, int $timeout = null): void`

 The test fails if the `$promise` rejects.